 Change page style:

 "Bring One, Get One” Student Observer Support Program

 Statement of Policy and Eligibility

-Gemini will subsidize the travel expenses of an individual student, or other early-career observer, when accompanied by an advisor who is an experienced observer on a Gemini observing run.
-The subsidy amount will be up to $2000.
+Gemini may subsidize the travel expenses of an individual student, or other early-career observer, when accompanied by an advisor who is an experienced observer on a Gemini Partner observing run.
+The individual subsidy amount may be up to $2000, and total funds in the program are limted.
 The goal is to help students gain observing experience with the Gemini telescopes.
 The student is also encouraged to spend time at the base facility before or after the observing run.

 1. The science program Principal Investigator (PI) should contact the appropriate site Head of Science Operations (Sandy Leggett at Gemini North, or René Rutten at Gemini South) to request participation in the student support program.
 Early contact is best; a minimum of 45 days in advance of travel is required.

 The science program PI should provide the following information in the initial contact:

 - requested observing dates in local time

 - student observer name and institution